LONDON'S BEST INDOOR PLAYGROUNDS

 When the weather is conspiring against you and the kids are bouncing off the walls, an indoor play centre (or soft play for the younger ones) is what you need.

-The biggest and probably the best indoor play centre in London – the kids gave it a score of ‘infinity out of ten’ - KidZania is a child-sized city where the kids are 100% in charge.
+The biggest and possibly the best indoor play centre in London – the kids gave it a score of ‘infinity out of ten’ - KidZania is a child-sized city where the kids are 100% in charge.

 Everything at KidZania has been created to engage, educate and entertain the kids with over 60 role-play activities available.
 The kids’ favourites were being a pilot and cabin crew, fighting crime on the streets as a police offer, working in the Cadbury chocolate factory, fighting fires as a fireman, transporting goods around the city as a courier and being a journalist at Metro Newspaper.